 Environment variables are a common way for developers to move application and infrastructure configuration into an external source outside of application code.
+They play a fundamental role in environment management.
 A common reason to do this is to enable easier switching between environments.
 If you keep the key configuration, you need to move your application between a development and testing machine separate from the code; your application is more portable.

 When an application runs on a machine, the variable becomes part of the environment a process runs in.
 Typically you can set these variables directly from a terminal, from a configuration file in a home directory, or using other tools.

 For example, to set a variable in your command line, run the following: